- the Dante-pilgrim/Virgilio relationship deepens, leading to Virgilio’s communication of new aspects of his past

 [21] Virgilio is so committed to maintaining equilibrium in front of his disciple that he engages in a literal “cover-up” of his own speech.
 Virgilio “covers up” (“ricoperse”) what he had started to say with what he says afterward: “I’ vidi ben sì com’ ei ricoperse / lo cominciar con l’altro che poi venne” (But I saw well enough how he had covered / his first words with the words that followed after [Inf.
 9.10-11]).
 These discursive maneuvers alarm the pilgrim and are analyzed by the narrator, who in verse 11 details the components of Virgilio’s previous discourse: there was a “beginning” (“cominciar”: this corresponds to “se non” in verse 8) that was then covered “with the other part that came after” (“l’altro che poi venne”: this corresponds to “Tal se n’offerse” in verse 8).

-[22] Here Dante shows his investment in understanding the inner workings of human speech, to the point of considering when speech becomes a speech act.
-In this passage, full of meta-categories, Dante is, perhaps, functioning as an incipient philosopher of language:
+[22] In this passage, Dante shows his investment in understanding the inner workings of human speech, to the point of considering when speech becomes a speech act.
+We can see from Dante’s use of linguistic meta-categories how much thought he gives to the processes of language:

 I’ vidi ben sì com’ei ricoperse lo cominciar con l’altro che poi venne, che fur parole a le prime diverse; ma nondimen paura il suo dir dienne, perch’io traeva la parola tronca forse a peggior sentenzia che non tenne.
 (Inf.
 9.10-15)